 Gerry Wyckoff, Root Boy, Doug Percival, Bill, Kate Ragusa, Les & Mark Greenhouse

-The Washington Post, who fortunately were supportive of Root Boy from the beginning, informs Bangham, would dispatch Leslie Marshall to write a full-length feature profile of Foster Mackenzie III for the February 26, 1984 edition of its Sunday Magazine.
-Washington Post readers were no doubt intrigued to learn that ‘Ken’ – as “Prince La La” – would front a soul/R&B band named The Midnight Creepers while a Yale undergrad in the mid-1960s.
+The Washington Post, who fortunately were supportive of Root Boy from the beginning, informs Bangham, dispatched Leslie Marshall to write a full-length feature profile of Foster Mackenzie III for the February 26, 1984 edition of its Sunday Magazine.
+Washington Post readers were no doubt intrigued to learn that ‘Ken’ – as “Prince La La” – fronted a soul/R&B band named The Midnight Creepers while a Yale undergrad in the mid-1960s.
 The future Root Boy Slim, in fact, would attend Yale at the same time as our future 43rd President, reports McCullough (they would not get along).
 Would you be surprised to know that bassist Bob “Rattlesnake” Greenlee was also a Yalie?

 Root Boy, Ron Holloway & Deanna Bogart